HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 # Goal
 Investigate and evaluate the AI Techs is required to empower people, transform lives, benefit the institutions and societies, help future-proof cultural heritage institutions, serve public interest, approaching the archival principles and humane AI development.

+# Research Method

+## Data collection
+- Optimization: optimize quality of record
+- Digitization: digitize record into computable formats (Doc,PGN,MP4,MP3)
+- Extract the relevant information from the Digitalized-Records Name of the record
+Type of the Record: (False Information, cultural heritage, or Human Development)
+## Data analysis
+- AI in False Information analysis

+misinformation = Fake news, False News, Satire news, Disinformation, Misinformation, and Rumer

+- AI Techs in cultural heritage analysis
+- AI Techs in humane development